 As with retail and ecommerce, the optimal point to solicit feedback will vary with the type of product.
 While some products allow for snap judgment, others will require the customer to more deeply integrate the product into their lifestyle before they can form an opinion — like a new smart thermostat or home audio system.

 In those cases, if you were to survey the customer when the product was registered or activated, you’d miss the key insights that can only be uncovered after weeks of use.
 Even worse, customers who are surveyed before they’ve fully evaluated a product are likely to give you a low NPS score, even if they go on to eventually become a loyal promoter.
 People typically won’t feel comfortable recommending something they have not yet fully vetted.

 So, what is the best time to send an NPS survey for actionable feedback?

 The best time to send an NPS survey is after a meaningful interaction with your brand.
 That way, customers will have experienced enough of what your business has to offer to know whether they would recommend you to a friend.

 Maximize survey timing with automated sends from Delighted

 Choosing the right moment to survey can have a profound effect on the quality and quantity of the feedback you receive.
 While the specifics around when to survey vary with different business and product types, establishing the type of feedback you want to collect is always the best place to start your survey planning.
 After that, your team should evaluate which CX tools are automated yet flexible enough to support your brand’s survey cadence to collect the insight your business needs.

 Delighted is the fastest and easiest way to gather transactional and relational feedback from your customers.
-Optimized for high completion rates, Delighted can automatically send surveys (NPS, CSAT, CES, and more) at a time of your choosing via your preferred delivery method (SMS/Text, Email, Web, Link).
+Optimized for high completion rates, Delighted can automatically send surveys (NPS, CSAT, CES, and more) at a time of your choosing via your preferred delivery method (Email, Web, Link).

 Take Delighted for a test drive with a free trial and start collecting actionable insights using our experience management software.